baharev/sdopt-tearing/docs/index.rst

 A demo application :file:`demo.py` is presented on this web-page, showing the capabilities of novel tearing algorithms.
-Most of the implemented algorithms are described in the following academic papers:
+Most of the implemented algorithms are described in the following academic papers (submitted, only drafts are available on these links):

   - `An exact method for the minimum feedback arc set problem <http://reliablecomputing.eu/baharev_minimum_feedback_arc_set.pdf>`_
-  - Exact methods for optimal tearing (to be submitted soon).
+  - `Tearing systems of nonlinear equations I. A survey <http://reliablecomputing.eu/baharev_tearing_survey.pdf>`_
+  - `Tearing systems of nonlinear equations II.
+A practical exact algorithm <http://reliablecomputing.eu/baharev_tearing_exact_algorithm.pdf>`_

-See also `Reproducing the results of the academic papers <https://github.com/baharev/sdopt-tearing#reproducing-the-results-of-the-academic-papers>`_.
+See also `Reproducing the results of the academic papers <https://github.com/baharev/sdopt-tearing#reproducing-the-results-of-minimum-feedback-arc-set-paper>`_.

-The source code of the prototype implementation is `available on GitHub <https://github.com/baharev/sdopt-tearing>`_ under the 3-clause BSD license.
+The source code of the prototype implementation is `available on GitHub <https://github.com/baharev/sdopt-tearing#exact-and-heuristic-methods-for-tearing>`_ under the 3-clause BSD license.

 --------------------------------------------------------------------------------